Twisted Yang-Baxter sets, cohomology theory, and application to knots

-There are two approaches for homology theory of the set-theoretic Yang-Baxter sets, one is algebraic \cite{MR2128041} and the other is graphical \cite{MR3381331}, and both of them give the yield the same theory \cite{MR3835755}.
-For our purpose we are using the graphical one.
+There are two approaches for homology theory of the set-theoretic Yang-Baxter sets: one is algebraic \cite{MR2128041}, and the other is graphical \cite{MR3381331}.
+Both of them give the the same theory \cite{MR3835755}.
+For our purpose, we are recalling the graphical approach.